 It is not unusual to see them panting during hot afternoons.
 Check their water regularly to ensure that they haven’t run out, or that the chicken waterer hasn’t inadvertently been knocked over.
 Better yet, you can install chicken nipple waterers on a five-gallon bucket, so that your Wyandottes can drink to their hearts’ desire all day long.

-Chicken nipple waterers are inexpensive and easy to find online in stores like Amazon.
+Chicken nipple waterers are inexpensive and easy to find online and in stores.

 The heavy-bodied Wyandottes are voracious eaters.
 If you want them to lay consistently, it is a good idea to provide them a chicken feed such as layer pellets, supplemented by cracked corn or scratch.